wuba/Fair/README.md

 ## Quick Start
 Use Flutter Fair require few steps.
 Add dependency inside `pubspec.yaml`.

-Download fair project source code,then dependencies on relative paths,If fair project and your project are in the same directory:
+Recommend to download the fair project source code, then dependencies on relative paths, If fair project and your project are in the same directory:

 ```yaml
 dependencies: